fastai/uvws/README.md

 uv pip install torch torchvision torchaudio
 ```

 A big benefit of uvws is that you can automatically setup all your machines with the same packages.
-To do so, instead of using `uv pip install`, instead use `uv add`; this also does an install, but also adds the package to uvws's `pyproject.toml`, so when you clone your forked repo and `uv sync` on another machine, you'll get the same packages.
+To do so, instead of using `uv pip install`, use `uv add`; this also does an install, but also adds the package to uvws's `pyproject.toml`, so when you clone your forked repo and `uv sync` on another machine, you'll get the same packages.

 ```bash
 cd ~/uvws